Skip to main content

 Q: Should I apply for unemployment benefits this summer?

-A: Yes, if you are not working this summer or are working a significantly reduced schedule, you should apply.
 To be eligible for unemployment benefits, you must be actively looking for work, and you must accept suitable offers of employment.
 The union encourages you to accept jobs that are offered to you – especially summer school and extended school year positions with your district – AND apply for unemployment, as you may be eligible for a partial benefit.

 Q: I am still working 10 hours a week and provide one of the following services: summer meals, meal delivery, childcare, or education support with the School District.
 Will I be eligible for unemployment?